LorenzoCorbella74/luce.js/doc/index.md

 }
 ```

-To use links for routing inside the template just use the attribute ```data-navigation``` as follows:
+To use links for routing inside the a tag of the templates just use the attribute ```data-navigation``` as follows:
 ```html
  <nav>
     <a data-navigation href="/about"> About </a>